mastrojs/mastrojs.github.io/data/guide/static-blog-from-markdown-files.md

 One of the simplest ways to create a blog is to create a markdown file for each blog post.
 [Markdown](https://commonmark.org/help/) is just a simpler syntax for the most commonly used HTML elements when writing body text.
 It's fairly widespread nowadays.
 It's used for example in plain text note-taking apps, some messaging apps, and to input text into GitHub or StackOverflow.

 Since the markdown files themselves should not be published as part of the website, don't add them to the `routes/` folder.
-Instead, create a new folder called `data/` (this is just a convention).
-Inside that, add another folder called `posts/`, and inside that the markdown file:
+Instead, create a new folder called `data/`.
+Inside that, add another folder called `posts/`, and inside that the markdown file with the name `2024-01-30-hello-world.md`.
+The folder and file names are just conventions, meaning you could use different names as well if you really wanted.
+But for example starting the `.md` files with the date in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601), makes them sorted chronologically in all the places that sort files alphabetically.

 ```md title=data/posts/2024-01-30-hello-world.md
 ---